 Saturday, 31 July 2010

 After her first trip to watch the Le Mans 24 Hour race, Sarah Kavanagh's only ambition was to be a professional racing driver.
-The 18-year-old art student, who was then living in Brighton, bought herself a racing kart, and announced herself on the scene with a second position in her first ever race.
-After a year of kart competition, which yielded some excellent results, she decamped to her native Ireland in 1992, and entered the Irish Formula Ford championship.
+The 18-year-old art student, who was then living in Brighton, bought herself a racing kart and announced herself on the scene with a second position in her first ever race.
+After a year of kart competition, which yielded some excellent results, she decamped to her native Ireland in 1992 and entered the Irish Formula Ford championship.
+Her best finish was sixth.
 She learnt the art of handling a full-size car quickly and moved up to Formula Opel the following season, where she competed on and off for the next three years.
+Her only full season was 1994, when she picked up some top-ten finishes.
 Formula Opel was Ireland's top racing formula at the time, and Sarah was the only woman to have raced in the series, which brought her to the wider attention of the Irish press.

 Ever-ambitious, Sarah acquired a much more powerful Reynard-Cosworth 95D for the 1996 season.
 With this car she entered the British Formula Two Championship.
 Her lack of funding meant that she only started two races: a gearbox failure put her out at Silverstone, but she was sixth at Donington.
 The starting grid was not brilliant though, and seeking better competition, Sarah started looking abroad for driving opportunities.
 The Reynard was eligible for the Japanese Formula Nippon series, and she completed another two races in Japan in 1997.
 She was fourteenth at Suzuka and did not finish at Mine.
 Competition for established team seats was fierce, and Sarah's sponsorship problems let her down again.